SJTU-IPADS/PowerInfer/.github/ISSUE_TEMPLATE/bug.md

 # Prerequisites

-Before submitting your question, please ensure the following:
+Before submitting your issue, please ensure the following:

 - [ ] I am running the latest version of PowerInfer.
 Development is rapid, and as of now, there are no tagged versions.
 - [ ] I have carefully read and followed the instructions in the [README.md](https://github.com/SJTU-IPADS/PowerInfer/blob/main/README.md).